martha-thomae/martha-thomae.github.io/projects/guatemala.md

   	- __María de los Ángeles Ávila de León__, photo library assistant.
 She kindly offered to help me for free during the digitization process.
 Due to scheduling conflicts, she was not the photographer involved in the project, but offered assistance and advice.

 - __Omar Morales Abril__, musicologist, for his advice during the whole project.
 In addition to being a great supporter of this work and providing great advice, he provided the metadata (especially that of composer attribution) for the selected choirbook.
-- __Daniel Hernández-Salazar__, professional photographer hired.
+- __Daniel Hernández-Salazar__, the professional photographer hired.
 Hernández Salazar is an artistic photographer.
 He helped set up the camera parameters and equipment in the first session and provided me with useful advice and guidance (e.g., the inclusion of the verso number in the photograph itself by printing the number on small pieces of paper placed at one side of the color patch).
 Given that there was no digitization technician with expertise in handling special collections (this is not a common profession in the country), the handling of the manuscript and digitization process was conducted by me under the advice of several institutions included below.
 - __José German Thomae Villela__ (father), for the design and construction of the book cradle for the digitization of the books according to the list of requirements I provided him.

 ## Digitization Part (External Institutions)